 Patients who attended the practice were provided with appropriate information and support regarding their care and treatment.
 Healthcare leaflets were available for patients, and posters with healthcare information were displayed in the waiting area and consultation rooms.
-The practice's website provided information ranging from the various services, clinic times, newsletters to the various activities being undertaken by the practice.
+The practice's website provided information ranging from the various services, clinic times and the patient participation group (PPG) meeting minutes.
 Staff told us that translation services were available for patients who did not have English as a first language.